 Unfortunately… it turns out that the time estimate mechanic didn’t work how I expected.
 My knee-jerk assumption was that there was going to be a different prize (or penalty) based on the different betting categories: if you bet 10 and made it, you’d get prize A; if you bet 20 and made it, you’d get prize B, etc; and if you don’t meet your time, you get nothing.
 And I think that’d be the common assumption, because it’s simpler and games do stuff like this all the time!
 In fact, this game will do it the next time it asks you to bet on a timer!
 But that’s not actually how this section works!
 Instead, it works based on how close you bet was to the actual time without going over, Price is Right-style.
 This meant my bet was nearly ten minutes off-mark.
 If the game had made that clear, I might have played differently, or given it another try!
 Sheesh!
 This feels like a less unfair cousin of King’s Quest 1’s “IFNKOVHGROGHPRM” bullshit, in that the actual solution is magnitudes less intuitive than what I assume would be the average guess.

-Oh, before we get too far away from Ifrit, I should note that I learned about Limit Breaks during the Ifrit battle.
+Oh, before we get too far away from Ifrit, I should note that I learned about Limit Breaks during the Ifrit battle (Quistis’, if I’m not mistaken).
 Limit Breaks in FFVIII become available randomly based on your current health percentage, and as a matter of fact can actually appear even if you’re at fairly high health, though they’re far more likely to trigger at low.
 I’m glad that FFVIII’s Limit Breaks, unlike FFVII’s, allow you to still use regular attacks while they’re available.
-When they become available, you can trigger them by holding right from the Attack command, though I’m kind of annoyed at how sensitive the controls are when it comes to selecting them, as I often found myself kicked back to the main actions menu while trying to select my Limit, which can be really frustrating when you’re on low HP!
+When they become available, you can selective them by holding right from the Attack command, though I’m kind of annoyed at how sensitive the controls are when it comes to selecting them, as I often found myself kicked back to the main actions menu while trying to select my Limit, which can be really frustrating when you’re on low HP!

 Since I just mentioned a frustrating control issue, I should mention that FFVIII has fixed most of my control complaints left over from FFVII, and is generally a more comfortable play.
 I would still prefer a text menu when selecting my target, though, rather than arrows that point to the target and move relative to the camera.

 Quistis urged us to run from the T-Rexaur, but… naaaaah.
-We stuck it out, despite the T-Rexaur having what turned out to be 13 500 HP, since enemies in FFVIII dynamically adjust to Squall’s level, though not to near as an extreme as say, Elder Scrolls IV.
+We stuck it out, because despite the T-Rexaur having what turned out to be 13 500 HP, enemies in FFVIII dynamically adjust to Squall’s level, so it couldn’t have been more than a moderate challenge (the level-scaling is not near an extreme as say, Elder Scrolls IV).
 The monster’s most powerful attack would take out about half the party’s HP, but that was easily managed, and it was weak to ice… though we only had Blizzard spells on Squall at this point, who was also the person with Shiva, so that slowed things down a little.
 While the T-Rexaur eventually took out two of our GFs (including Shiva) and the fight took twenty minutes total, we were ultimately victorious and won a Dinosaur Bone synth ingredient for our trouble.
-We won our stupid Blue Magic pickup in the very next battle.
+We won our stupid Blue Magic pickup from a caterpillar in the very next battle.

 The T-Rexaur gave Kyle time to explain some of the basics of FFVIII’s so-called “Crisis Level” system.
-This system is not described during the game, or at least it hasn’t been yet (thanks Square).
+This system is not described during the game, or at least it hasn’t been yet (thanks, Square).
 Long story short: the odds of getting a Limit Break are determined by your “Crisis Level,” which is calculated a number of factors.
-While Limit Breaks can be triggered as low as Crisis Level 4, Crisis Levels actually go up to 8, and stronger Limit Breaks are only available at those higher Crisis Levels.
+While Limit Breaks can be triggered as low as Crisis Level 4, Crisis Levels actually go up to 8, and Limit Breaks get stronger at those higher Crisis Levels.
 Crisis Level is chiefly determined by your current health percentage and negative status effects, but there are other factors, one being a fully random number, just to fuck with you.
 The spell Aura is basically the only factor that allows you to safely increase Crisis Level.
-Anything else revolves around maintaining low health (manageable) trying to operate with dead party members (unreasonable for everyday, but good for a rescue) and experiencing detrimental status effects (once again good for a rescue, but not much of a strategy since there aren’t any ideal status effects.
+Anything else revolves around maintaining low health (manageable), trying to operate with dead party members (unreasonable for everyday, but good for a rescue), and experiencing detrimental status effects (once again good for a rescue, but not much of a strategy since there aren’t any ideal status effects.
 Even harmless old poison is dangerous when your HP is almost gone!).